 Eventually, spending a big amount of money in a small period takes a toll on the transfer market, leading to the inflation of transfer fees of players that struggle to justify the price tag.
 Barcelona and Real Madrid have traditionally been the biggest spenders due to the big sponsorship deals and worldwide traction they enjoy.

 COVID19 is likely to halt the inflation of transfer fees

-Majority of the European leagues were eventually concluded by the end of the August, including the Champions League and Europa.
-Clubs have been recording losses in the final quarter of the season due to lack of matchday revenue.
+The majority of the European leagues were eventually concluded by the end of August, including the Champions League and Europa.
+Clubs have been recording losses in the final quarter of the season due to a lack of matchday revenue.

-Clubs with bigger revenues are likely to withstand the pandemic, but clubs at grassroot level could fold due to lack of matchday revenue.
-Decrease in revenue is going to impact the transfer fees paid for players on both medium to long term basis.
+Clubs with bigger revenues are likely to withstand the pandemic, but clubs at the grassroots level could fold due to the lack of matchday revenue.
+Decrease in revenue is going to impact the transfer fees paid for players on both medium to long-term basis.

 Meanwhile, the French league could find itself in a financial crisis due to lockdown.
 As per Business Standard, broadcasters of the French league have upheld payments to the league due to the indefinite suspension of the season.

 The Guardian reports that Premier League has already received a request from DAZN, a streaming platform in Germany, to postpone payments for broadcast rights since there is no football being played at the moment.